 Being honest on your life insurance application ensures your agent has all the right information to set appropriate expectations.
 This also allows them to match you with the insurance company that will be most lenient with any risk factors you may have that could impact life insurance rates.

-We help people with all sorts of health and lifestyle issues get affordable life insurance.
-Whether you take medication to treat depression, have a history of DUIs, or participate in risky hobbies like rock climbing, Quotacy can help.
+At Quotacy, we believe everyone who needs life insurance should have it, which is why we help people across the health and lifestyle spectrum get affordable coverage.
+Whether you take medication to treat depression, have a history of DUIs, or participate in risky hobbies like rock climbing, we can help.